 Innovation is about a new idea, hence ‘you can hack a great innovative idea in a very poor way but the idea behind it is still innovative’ (J. Burke, respondent #26, Roomware project developer), as ‘software innovation is about an idea, and if users like it, they will use it regardless of how elegant the code is’ (FOSS developer G-J. Braas, respondent #29).
 Besides, if the code is not elegant, one can still try to make it more elegant, but if the underlying idea is not innovative, that nobody can change.

 Table 18 A B C D Reverse engineering is mistakenly seen as important to innovation and competition in all industrial contexts.
 0 0 -2 -2 The GNU GPL stifles innovation and impedes reuse.
-Exactly the kinds of things you ostensibly wouldn’t want an “open source” license to do. -2 -1 -3 -3 2 3 3 3 Government should not develop innovation policies to fund open source communities as competitors to proprietary incumbents. -1 -1 -1 -3
+Exactly the kinds of things you ostensibly wouldn’t want an “open source” license to do. -2 -1 -3 -3 At best, software patents have thus far had a neutral effect on software innovation; at worst, they have had a significant negative impact on future innovation.
+And there is simply no evidence that patents are needed to promote innovation in software.
+2 3 3 3 Government should not develop innovation policies to fund open source communities as competitors to proprietary incumbents. -1 -1 -1 -3

 Technological innovation, being inherently cumulative, thrives on practices of reverse engineering.
 Reverse engineering, the process of analysing a technology product to identify how it functions on the level of its components and their interrelationships, is what ensures that innovation is not held aback by technological black boxes.
 As Adriaan de Groot (respondent #12), contributor to the KDE project, puts it: ‘Due to the volume of proprietary development, it is necessary to be able to reverse-engineer so that you understand’.
 This culture of curiosity and of tinkering with technology, is hampered by patents, and enabled by open standards and open software, which the government could fund in order to ensure their sustainability as public infrastructures.